IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``./asadmin create-jvm-options "-Ddataverse.files.s3-bucket-name=your_bucket_name"``

+Optionally, you can have users download files from S3 directly rather than having files pass from S3 through Glassfish to your users.
+To accomplish this, set ``dataverse.files.s3-download-redirect`` to ``true`` like this:

+``./asadmin create-jvm-options "-Ddataverse.files.s3-download-redirect=true"``

+If you enable ``dataverse.files.s3-download-redirect`` as described above, note that the S3 URLs expire after an hour by default but you can configure the expiration time using the ``dataverse.files.s3-url-expiration-minutes`` JVM option.
+Here's an example of setting the expiration time to 120 minutes:

+``./asadmin create-jvm-options "-D dataverse.files.s3-url-expiration-minutes=120"``

 Lastly, go ahead and restart your glassfish server.
 With Dataverse deployed and the site online, you should be able to upload datasets and data files and see the corresponding files in your S3 bucket.
 Within a bucket, the folder structure emulates that found in local file storage.

 .. _Branding Your Installation: